-In ensuring that shareholders and investors are given proper attention, the Company has continuously engaged an investor relations consultancy to support the investor relations function and responsibility.
+In ensuring that shareholders and investors are given proper attention, the Company has continuously engaged an investor relations agency to support the investor relations function and responsibility.

-The contact details of the Company and its Investor Relations Consultancy are available on the Company's website to enable shareholders and investors to submit their enquiries through various means such as online submission, electronic mail, facsimile, telephone and post.
+The contact details of the Company and its Investor Relations Agent are available on the Company's website to enable shareholders and investors to submit their enquiries through various means such as online submission, electronic mail, facsimile, telephone and post.
+The Lead Independent Director is contactable via his email which is available on the Company's website.

 The Company maintains a flexible dividend policy with having sufficient cash on hand as one of its critical considerations.
 Payout is based on overall cash and financial position, and future operational and investment needs.
-An interim dividend of \$\$0.02 and a special interim dividend of \$\$0.03 per ordinary share for the Financial Year were paid on 21 August 2017 and 27 November 2017 respectively.
+Total interim dividend of four cents per ordinary share has been paid for FY2018.
+The two interim dividends of two cents per ordinary share were paid on 23 May 2018 and 30 November 2018.

 The AGM is the principal forum for dialogue with shareholders.
-All directors of the Company, the Chief Financial Officer and representatives of the external auditors shall be present at the AGM to address queries from shareholders.
+All directors of the Company, save for any unanticipated circumstances, shall be present at the AGM and all general meetings to address queries from shareholders.
 Shareholders will therefore have the opportunity to exchange their views on the Group's affairs as well as address questions to the Board.
+The Chief Financial Officer and representatives of the external auditors are also present at the AGM to address shareholders' queries on the Group's financials, if required, at the invitation of the Chairman.
+Directors and where applicable, Management, also make themselves available before and after general meetings to interact with shareholders.
 The Company shall ensure that the minutes of its general meetings have been prepared to include substantial and relevant queries from shareholders relating to the agenda of the meeting and responses from the Board and Management.
 The minutes of the Company's general meetings are available for shareholders' inspection upon their request in accordance with the Company's Constitution and pursuant to any applicable legislation.
+Minutes of the Company's general meetings commencing from 2019 shall be made available on the Company's website.